paulscherrerinstitute/slic/README.md

 conda activate slic
 ```

-Then, the ipython environment can be started like this:
+Until we have a small launcher script, the ipython environment for, e.g., Alvra can be started like this:

 ```bash
 ipython -i alvra/alvra.py
 ```

 This assumes that the command is executed from the folder where the beamline script was cloned into — adapt as necessary.
+This starts an interactive ipython shell from the beamline script.
+Again, Alvra is just an example, for other beamlines replace `alvra` with the respective name.

 ### Current code from git repositories